The structure and composition of natural carbonaceous fullerene containing mineral Shungite

 To use this mineral, you need to wash it with water to remove any dirt or dust.
 Shungite has been used successfully to filter mountain water from Bulgaria.
 It is due to the positive properties of this mineral that it has been used in preparing water for domestic and commercial purposes.
 It is used to improve the quality of water in the wells.

 The fullerene-containing mineral containing shungite has several practical applications in industry and significant science disciplines and can be used in water treatment as an absorbent.
-The mineral is efficient because of its antioxidant, catalytic, antibacterial, and regenerative properties that it possesses.
+The mineral is efficient because of the antioxidant, catalytic, antibacterial, and regenerative properties that it possesses.
 The filter systems that are based on shungite are environmentally friendly and are cheaper compared to other types in the market.
 All the factors discussed above contribute to the expansion and production of materials based on this mineral.

 There is a new trend where people are using it to produce water.
 But researchers will continue to carry out experiments to find out more details.